NotJustOk

 NotjustOk is an African media and entertainment company, known for housing an online music and entertainment website NotJustOk, a music streaming service Mino Music (previously known as MyNotjustOk), and a music distribution and publishing service NotjustOk Distribution, with its media house located in Lagos, Nigeria, and Atlanta, Georgia.
-There are two different feeds of NotJustOk website; for West Africa, and East Africa].
+There are two different feeds of NotJustOk website; for West Africa, and East Africa.
 The company and its divisions are led by its Founder and chief executive officer.

 History

-Coined from Seth Godin's book Purple Cow: Transform Your Business by Being Remarkable, NotJustOk was started as a personal blog by Ademola Ogundele in 2006, with over 1.2 million viewers per month, from 183 countries, it is one of the most visited websites in Nigeria.
+Coined from Seth Godin's book Purple Cow: Transform Your Business by Being Remarkable, NotJustOk was started as a personal blog by Ademola Ogundele on 7 June 2006.
+With over 1.2 million viewers per month, from 183 countries, it is one of the most visited websites in Nigeria.
 It evolved into a music website after Ademola posted a clip of 9ice's performance at Nelson Mandela's 90th anniversary concert, which rapidly increased the traffic of the website.
 Currently with few employees, NotJustOk is managed by Ademola Ogundele and Ovie Ofugara.
 In 2014, the company launched its mobile application to run on iOS, and Android devices.